 Learn About Sandcastles

-Learn about sandcastles and turn your sandcastle building adventure into knowledge as you learn about the physics of sandcastles and the science of sandcastles.
+Learn about sandcastles and let your sandcastle building turn into an educational adventure as you learn about the physics of sandcastles, Castle Terminology, Fun Sand Facts and more!

-Give a plastic bucket and a shovel to a kid, then turn 'em loose on a beach full of sand and they will happily play the day away building the sandcastle to end all sandcastles.
+Give a plastic bucket and a shovel to a kid, then turn 'em loose on a beach full of sand and they will happily play the day away building the sandcastle of their best imagination!

-Sandcastle building involves nothing but sand, water, and your imagination--or wait a minute, does it?
-What about the science of building sandcastles and the physics of building sandcastles?
-What?
-Yep!
-There's some serious physics of sandcastles!
+Sandcastle building involves nothing but sand, water, and your creative imagination -- or wait a minute, does it?

 To learn more about the physics of sandcastles, keep reading...

-The physics of sandcastles and what makes them stand certainly is intriguing!
+The physics of sandcastles and what makes them stand strong and solid certainly is intriguing!
 It even intrigues NASA.

 NASA has sent samples of sand aboard spacecraft on three missions to study its properties in the absence of gravity (attracting force between two objects).